arts-walthamstow/arts-walthamstow.github.io/_posts/2014-12-07-colour-workshop.md

 The online colour naming experiment has been running since 2008 and has been translated so far in fourteen languages available at [colornaming.net](http://colornaming.net).

 At the conclusion of this game, you will know that successful colour communication requires user-centered design thinking and you will have an insight about the order that colours are identified.
 This session should be of interest of those associated with colour in art and design, cognitive science, computer vision and linguistics.
 Participation in the colour naming card game will proceed on a first-come, first-served basis.

+Please note that the colour mixing as previously advertised has been cancelled.